crowdsecurity/packaging-debian/doc/progress.md

     + DEP: golang-github-go-playground-validator(-v10)
     + Review requested on the list: https://lists.debian.org/debian-go/2020/12/msg00059.html
+    + Review is fine, currently waiting on a single package in NEW to make validator installable: universal-translator.
  - ACC: golang-github-go-playground-assert(-v2)
     + go.mod has: github.com/go-playground/assert/v2
  - ACC: golang-github-go-playground-locales